LuigiClemente/cube_zammad/multitenancy.md

 ```
 ### 4. Environment Variables and `.env` File:

 In your TypeScript implementation, you are using the `dotenv` library to load environment variables from a `.env` file.
-This is a good practice for keeping sensitive information and configuration separate from your code.
 Below is an example of what your `.env` file might look like:

 ```plaintext
 # .env file